Professional Training Course in the Third Sector

 a) social interventions and services

-b) health interventions and services
+b) healthcare interventions and services

 c) social and health services